claireso/bookmarks/README.md

 Roadmap
 ---------------------
 * Adding mobile compatibility
-* Adding pagination to the lists
+* Adding a pagination for the lists